nelkenjosef/basiclunch/README.md

 basiclunch
 ==========

-a basic component for Jomla 3.x legacy
+a basic component for Joomla 3.x legacy